Refugee Resettlement during COVID-19 FAQ

 - Receiving medical care in the U.S. varies by location and based on local guidelines.
 The local RA is an important point of contact for specific questions, including inquiries about existing health conditions, what to do if someone exhibits COVID-19 symptoms, and scheduling of health screenings.

-- Medicaid coverage has not changed under COVID-19 and reports from local RAs are that COVID-19 tests and, if necessary, treatment are covered.
+- Medicaid coverage has not changed under COVID-19 and reports from local RAs are that COVID-19 tests and, if necessary, treatment is covered.

 - Finding employment remains a critical aspect of the refugee resettlement process and the local RA will connect refugees to employment services, taking into account local restrictions related to COVID-19.
 Refugees play a central role in finding and keeping a job and should be prepared to actively pursue employment as soon as they arrive in the U.S.